 Published: 26th January 2020

 Our Growing with Gin editorial feature series looks at the growing number of Scottish Gin makers who have diversified their business or changed their career path to seek new opportunities in the world of Scottish Gin.
 Next in the series we meet Craig Innes, who along with his wife Noru Innes, established Pixel Spirits in 2016.
-With a background in hospitality as owners of the Loch Leven Hotel in the picturesque setting of North Ballachulish in the Scottish Highlands, the couple established their own gin distillery, range of award-winning gins and Scotland’s first gin school.
+With a background in hospitality as owners of the Loch Leven Hotel in the picturesque setting of North Ballachulish in the Scottish Highlands, the couple established their own gin distillery, range of award-winning gins and one of Scotland’s first gin schools.
 We caught up with Craig, co-founder and distiller to learn more the couple’s gin journey and how they’ve incorporated the world of Scottish Gin into their business.